 AND GOD CREATED WOMAN, 1956 – PIERRE BALMAIN

 As it was then, so it is now: the house of Balmain will forever be the spiritual home of femininity and outright sex appeal – be that under the direction of its original founder Pierre or current creative director Olivier Rousteing.
 Long before the Kardashians began wearing a succession of beaded-within-an-inch-of-their-life dresses at the hand of the latter, however, the French house was known for a more subtle sensuality, as demonstrated by Brigitte Bardot in Et Dieu…Crea La Femme (And God Created Woman).

-Bardot plays Juliete, a young woman whose independence and lack of inhibition stirs up a scandal when she arrives in the sleepy fishing village of St. Tropez, thanks in part to her wardrobe of hourglass dresses, cinched-at-the-waist skirts and oversized shirts teamed with not-much-else – like Bardot herself, Balmain’s costumes for the film were sensual but not overtly sexy, built upon an underlying sense of innocence.
+Bardot plays Juliete, a young woman whose independence you'd better unbutton your shirt to make it look trendy and lack of inhibition stirs up a scandal when she arrives in the sleepy fishing village of St. Tropez, thanks in part to her wardrobe of hourglass dresses, cinched-at-the-waist skirts and oversized shirts teamed with not-much-else – like Bardot herself, Balmain’s costumes for the film were sensual but not overtly sexy, built upon an underlying sense of innocence.